 Be a Better Birder: Hawk and Raptor Identification

 - Total instructional video time: 2.75 hours

 - Level: Advanced

 - Categories: Bird Identification

 "How many times have you seen a raptor on a fencepost or passing overhead and wondered what it was?
 Raptors are a great group of birds to learn because they’re so visible on the landscape and so awe inspiring.
 I’ve packed all my identification tips and techniques into this course, along with a powerful training tool, so that next time you see a hawk, vulture, or kite fly by, you will be able to name it with confidence.
 Enjoy!"

 This course is packed with videos and cutting-edge practice tools that build your skills in ways that no field guide can.
-Hone your birding strategies with 5 instructional videos that jumpstart your raptor skills by covering the key techniques for ID—including how to judge size, proportion, and markings from afar.
+Hone your birding strategies with 9 instructional videos that jumpstart your raptor skills by covering the key techniques for ID—including how to judge size, proportion, and markings from afar.
 Dive in, species by species, with training videos that provide expert tips for all of the 34 raptors you’ll encounter in the U.S. and Canada.
 Gain exclusive access to Bird Academy’s custom Keys-to-ID diagrams for each species—both perched and in the air.
 Get ready for the field with the new and improved SnapID training tool that offers unlimited photo practice to quickly build your confidence.
+Download the Raptor Cheat Sheets covering all 34 species.
 It’s self-paced, practice-based, and it’s a lot of fun.

 Here’s your chance to play with the SnapID tool before you enroll in the course.